 When can I apply for PPP forgiveness?

 You can apply for forgiveness on or before your loan’s maturity date.
-You can also submit your application before the end of your covered period (whether it’s eight or 24 weeks), but there’s a good reason you may not want to do so.
+You can also submit your application before the end of your covered period (a period of between eight and 24 weeks after origination), but there’s a good reason you may not want to do so.
 If you apply for forgiveness before the covered period is up and have reduced any salary in excess of 25%, you’ll forfeit any potential use of the wage reduction safe harbor and will need to account for the excess salary reduction for the full covered period.
 Work your lender to determine when to apply.